Cool Roof Australia

 To be effective, passive cooling needs to cool both the building and the people in it – Australian Government.
 According to the Australian Government, a 7 star rating is achievable with basic inexpensive materials such as aluminium windows and single glazing when the right design principles are applied—such as passive design and appropriate use of insulation and material selection.

-The Building Code of Australia doesn’t take into consideration new and next generation insulation technology such as Super Therm® that blocks the heat entering the structure.
+The Building Code of Australia doesn’t take into consideration new and next generation solar heat block technology such as Super Therm® that blocks the heat entering the structure.
 NatHERS say in order to achieve a 7 Star rating building you need a roof colour of Surfmist® in Adelaide, Brisbane, Canberra, Darwin, Sydney and Windspray® in Melbourne and Hobart (Colorbond® products).

 The summer heat in Melbourne can exceed 40° so to have a near 50% grey roof (Windspray®) as a specified colour for a hot environment isn’t energy efficient.
 Interestingly Surfmist® is the lightest colour in the Colorbond® range above and is recommended for the rest of the country except Perth that has Classic Cream®.

-The application of Super Therm® to a roof would take the energy rating to 9 Stars and beyond, proven to save up to 20-50% in energy use (Industry testing) while lowering CO2 emissions and extending roof life.
-Super Therm® insulation coating technology blocks 95% of solar heat entering a building and used globally…that’s a game changer!
+The application of Super Therm® to a roof would take the energy rating beyond 7 Stars, proven to save up to 20-50% in energy use (Industry testing) while lowering CO2 emissions and extending roof life.
+Super Therm® solar heat block coating technology blocks 95% of solar heat entering a building and used globally…that’s a game changer!

 Urban Heat Island (UHI)